 The exercise was the United States invasion of the fictitious country of La Republica de Paracas.
 This low-intensity conflict began over the denial of shipping rights in international waters off of the coast of this tiny, island nation, but was actually a convenient excuse to destroy this country's top secret COIL (Chemical Oxidation Iodized Laser) weapons program, and to capture alive the dictator of this renegade country – General Fidel Gamboa.

-Law enforcement entry teams and military combat units were assigned various missions by Jim Wagner in this non-stop, 16 hours, exercise: destroy a clandestine weapons lab, extract General Gamboa, make a hostage rescue of two downed Marine F-18 pilots, and a second rescue of U.S. Embassy staff members in the center of the capitol city.
+I assigned law enforcement entry teams and military combat units various missions in this non-stop, 16-hour, exercise: destroy a clandestine weapons lab, extract General Gamboa, make a hostage rescue of two downed Marine F-18 pilots, and a second rescue of U.S. Embassy staff members in the center of the capitol city.
 The training not only included scenarios using blanks, but live-fire training as well.
-Again, Jim Wagner went all out by placing Spanish street signs throughout the MOUT facility and recruiting Spanish speaking actors.
-Wagner's reputation as a premier police and military trainer was certain after this event and word of his talents spread across the country and even internationally.
-Jim Wagner would also provide this kind of training to German counterterrorist Team GSG9, the German Federal Police Academy, and the Finnish National Police Academy.
+Again, I went all out by placing Spanish street signs throughout the MOUT facility and recruiting Spanish speaking actors.
+My reputation as a premier police and military trainer was all but certain after this event, and word of my talents spread across the country, and even internationally.
+JI would also provide this kind of training to German counterterrorist team GSG9, the German Federal Police Academy, and the Finnish National Police Academy.

 When HSS International started running maritime courses in the Port of Los Angeles many U.S. Marine instructors got involved like Sergeant Frank Ortega and Sergeant Tom Love.
-From Sergeant Ortega SWAT Officer Jim Wagner learned how to cast from speed boats.
-Casting is when a tactical operator roles off of the side of the gunnel or from the stern of the watercraft when it is moving in order to avoid detection from distant observers.
-From Sergeant Ortega he also learned tactical swimming, drown proofing, hydrographic mapping, coastal assaults, and water dangers.
-From Sergeant Love Officer Wagner learned tactical swimming, SCUBA assaults, water navigation, boat assault tactics, ship assault tactics, and Gas & Oil Platform assaults.
-Of course, other instructors contributed to these courses, but Officer Wagner did not keep records of these Marines or the records have been lost over the years.
+From Sergeant Ortega I learned how to cast from speed boats.
+Casting is when a tactical operator "roles off" of the side of the gunnel or from the stern of the watercraft when it is moving in order to avoid detection from distant observers.
+From Sergeant Ortega I also learned tactical swimming, drown proofing, hydrographic mapping, coastal assaults, and water dangers.
+From Sergeant Love Officer I learned tactical swimming, SCUBA assaults, water navigation, boat assault tactics, ship assault tactics, and Gas & Oil Platform assaults.
+Of course, other instructors contributed to these courses, but I did not keep records of these Marines or the records have been lost over the years.

-Once Officer Wagner was comfortable with the material that had been taught to him, and added his own teaching expertise, Sergeants Ortega and Love had Jim Wagner assist them in other maritime courses.
+Once I was comfortable with the material that had been taught to me, Sergeants Ortega and Love had me assist them in other maritime courses.

-SWAT Officer Jim Wagner also trained various Marine Provost Marshal (military police) Units from Camp Pendleton, Miramar Naval Air Station, and Yuma Air Station.
-He also trained Marine Close Combat instructors at Whidbey Island Naval Air Station.
-With these groups Officer Wagner taught his own combatives and Knife Survival courses.
+I had the opportunity to train various Marine Provost Marshal (military police) units from Camp Pendleton, Miramar Naval Air Station, and Yuma Air Station.
+I also trained Marine Close Combat instructors at Whidbey Island Naval Air Station.
+With these groups I taught them combatives and Knife Survival.